 Often, I feel apart.
 The vast majority of people struggle to accept that I do not live the same way as they do.
 We know very well that the difference is scary.
 To deviate from the norm has always been difficult to be accepted.
 The majority of people often seek to impose their way of life, their behavior to others.
 Yet I am not an eccentric and I do not live in a completely crazy way.
-No, my differences are small, simple things that people do not even realize how their reflexions hurt me.
+No, my differences are small, simple things that people say and do not even realize why their reflexions hurt me.
 This mainly concerns alcohol consumption, diet and the search for loneliness.
 I do not drink alcohol.
 I never drank (okay, one or two glasses when I was a little younger, but that’s all) and I do not intend to start.
 You do what you want with your drinking, I do not judge you but I do not drink.
 It is bad for health and especially it is, for me, meaningless.
 I do not see the point of drinking.
 So as people are always shocked when I say that I do not drink, I feel compelled to justify saying that I do not like the taste of wine and that I do not like fizzy drinks.
 Which is true but which is not the first reason.
 I have the right to a lot of comments (“You’re French and you do not drink wine!”, “Are you sure you do not want a drink?”, “A little drink, Claire?
 Others are drinking! “) or disdainful movements from the hand like:” do not bother, she does not drink “.

 It’s the same with the diet.
 Especially at this time and especially in Australia at the locals.
 I try to eat less and less meat and fat products.
 No, I am not becoming vegetarian or vegan.
 I’m just looking to go back to a healthier diet, more suited to the body.
 Vegetables, fruits, nuts, seeds, carbohydrates especially and sometimes a little bit of fish or meat.
 “You’re not a vegetarian, you’re vegan then!”, “Wait, but you told me you did not eat meat, why do you eat chicken?”, Etc. Why do I have to constantly justify my food choices?
 You eat as you want and I make my own choices!
 Why do others need to put me in a specific classification?
 I am not a vegetarian, nor vegan, I am a person who tries to eat healthy.
 That’s all.